MatrixAI/Polykey-Docs/docs/reference/architecture.md

 ### Node ID

-In order to interact with other nodes, PolyKey uses a unique node ID identifier.
+In order to interact with other nodes, Polykey uses a unique node ID identifier.
-Currently, the fingerprint of the root public key of a keynode is calculated using a sha256 has function and is then transformed into base64 encoding to obtain a keynode’s Node ID.
+Currently, the fingerprint of the root public key of a keynode is calculated using a SHA256 hash function and is then transformed into base64 encoding to obtain a keynode’s Node ID.
 This will consistently produce a string of 44 characters.
 In the future, PolyKey will used an ed25519 public key directly encoded using base64 to create the Node ID.
 As the signature of ed25519 keys can